eLearning-BS23/moodle-tool_gradebookreset/README.md

 ## Usages
 1. Go to Site Administration -> Grades -> Grade Book Reset
-2. Click on this menu item to view the grade book reset page
+2. Click on this menu item to view the grade book reset page From the index page the a particular course can be selected and then you can select specific participants to reset their grades.
 ![settings](https://user-images.githubusercontent.com/40598386/136807424-355e7298-c867-433c-88d9-5dc550e0c834.png)